Western Treefarm Project 2B (WTP2B)

 Project Information:

-Western Treefarm Project 2B (WTP2B) is a plantation forestry project located near Boyup Brook, approximately 270km south-southeast of Perth in Western Australia.
-It was registered in April 2025 and covers 967.20 ha.
+Western Treefarm Project 2B (WTP2B) is a plantation forestry project located in the Kojonup local government area, approximately 20km north of Frankland River in the Great Southern region of Western Australia.
+It was registered in April 2025 and currently covers 967.20 hectares.